publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1092.md

  __Demonstration Project for Expanded Access to Mental Health Counselors__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title VII, § 731\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–189, directed the Secretary of Defense, not later than Mar.
 31, 2001, to submit to committees of Congress a plan to carry out a demonstration project under which licensed and certified professional mental health counselors who had met eligibility requirements for participation as providers under CHAMPUS or the TRICARE program could provide services to covered beneficiaries under this chapter without referral by physicians or adherence to supervision requirements, and directed the Secretary to conduct such project during the 2-year period beginning Oct.
 1, 2001, and to submit to Congress a report on such project not later than Feb.
 1, 2003.

  __Teleradiology Demonstration Project__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title VII, § 732\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–191, authorized the Secretary of Defense to conduct a demonstration project during the 2-year period beginning on Oct.
 30, 2000, under which a military medical treatment facility and each clinic supported by such facility would be linked by a digital radiology network through which digital radiology X-rays could be sent electronically from clinics to the military medical treatment facility.

  __Joint Telemedicine and Telepharmacy Demonstration Projects by the Department of Defense and Department of Veterans Affairs__

     [Pub.
 L. 106–65, div.
-A, title VII, § 724][/us/pl/106/65/s724], Oct.
+A, title VII][/us/pl/106/65/dA/tVII], § 724, Oct.
 5, 1999, [113 Stat.
 697][/us/stat/113/697], as amended by [Pub.
 L. 108–136, div.
-A, title X, § 1031(h)(2)][/us/pl/108/136/s1031/h/2], Nov.
+A, title X][/us/pl/108/136/dA/tX], § 1031(h)(2), Nov.
 24, 2003, [117 Stat.
 1605][/us/stat/117/1605], authorized the Secretary of Defense and the Secretary of Veterans Affairs, during the three-year period beginning on Oct.
 1, 1999, to carry out joint demonstration projects for purposes of evaluating the feasibility and practicability of using telecommunications to provide radiologic and imaging services, diagnostic services, referral services, pharmacy services, and any other health care services designated by the Secretaries.

  __Demonstration Program To Train Military Medical Personnel in Civilian Shock Trauma Units__

     [Pub.
 L. 104–106, div.
-A, title VII, § 744][/us/pl/104/106/s744], Feb.
+A, title VII][/us/pl/104/106/dA/tVII], § 744, Feb.
 10, 1996, [110 Stat.
 386][/us/stat/110/386], directed the Secretary of Defense to implement, not later than Apr.
 1, 1996, a demonstration program to evaluate the feasibility of providing shock trauma training for military medical personnel through an agreement with one or more public or nonprofit hospitals, and to submit to Congress a report describing the scope and activities of the program not later than Mar.
 1 of each year in which it was conducted, provided for the termination of the program on Mar.
 31, 1998, and required the Comptroller General of the United States to submit to Congress a report evaluating its effectiveness not later than May 1, 1998.

  __Demonstration Project on Management of Health Care in Catchment Areas and Other Demonstration Projects__

     [Pub.
 L. 100–180, div.
-A, title VII, § 731][/us/pl/100/180/s731], Dec.
+A, title VII][/us/pl/100/180/dA/tVII], § 731, Dec.
 4, 1987, [101 Stat.
 1117][/us/stat/101/1117], directed Secretary of Defense to conduct, beginning in fiscal year 1988 for at least two years, projects designed to demonstrate the alternative health care delivery system under which the commander of a medical facility of the uniformed services is responsible for all funding and all medical care of the covered beneficiaries in the catchment area of the facility and to conduct specific projects for the purpose of demonstrating alternatives to providing health care under the military health care system, directed Secretary not later than 60 days after Dec.
 4, 1987, to submit to Congress a report that provides an outline and discussion of the manner in which the Secretary intends to structure and conduct each demonstration project and to develop and submit to Congress a methodology to be used in evaluating the results of the demonstration projects, and submit to Congress an interim report on each demonstration project after such project has been in effect for at least 12 months and a final report on each such project when each project is completed.

  __Chiropractic Health Care__

 [Pub.
 L. 108–375, div.
-A, title VII, § 718][/us/pl/108/375/s718], Oct.
+A, title VII][/us/pl/108/375/dA/tVII], § 718, Oct.
 28, 2004, [118 Stat.
 1987][/us/stat/118/1987], provided that:

 >     “(a)  __Establishment__  __.—__